redwoodjs/redwoodjs-com-archive/docs/prerender.md

 > **How's Prerendering different from SSR/SSG/SWR/ISSG/...?**
 >
 > As Danny said in his [Prerender demo](https://www.youtube.com/watch?v=iorKyMlASZc&t=2844s) at our Community Meetup, the thing all of these have in common is that they render your markup in a Node.js context to produce HTML.
-The difference is when and how often.
+The difference is when (build or runtime) and how often.

 <!-- [This comment](https://community.redwoodjs.com/t/prerender-proposal/849/12) on our Community forum. -->